What Was The Focus Of Renaissance Art?

 Renaissance Art And The Human Figure

-The human figure or the human body was also significant to the Renaissance artist.
+The human figure or body was also significant to the Renaissance artist.
 This also went back to their influence on Greek and Roman art.

-Both Leonardo da Vinci and Michelangelo became experts in the human body and the studying and portraying the human figure.
-Patrons that were commissioning the art also came to expect anatomical mastery.
+Leonardo da Vinci and Michelangelo became experts in the human body and the studying and portraying the human figure.
+Patrons who were commissioning the art also came to expect anatomical mastery.

 In other words, to be considered a master of Renaissance art, you also needed to be a master of the human body; this is what was expected during this time.

-Without any doubt, Leonardo da Vinci receives credit for being the most significant artist anatomist of all time.
+Undoubtedly, Leonardo da Vinci receives credit for being the most significant artist anatomist of all time.
 He took so many detailed studies of the human body that he had very little time to paint and do his art.
-But because of this and the notebooks that he left, we are given some beautiful detail of the human body.
+But because of this and the notebooks that he left, we are given some beautiful details of the human body.

-Renaissance art is such an essential era of art because it helps change the direction of art as we know it today.
-Since this time, it can be said that artists built upon all of the things that the renaissance artists brought to art.
+Renaissance art is such an essential era of art because it helped change the direction of art as we know it today.
+Since then, it can be said that artists built upon all of the things that the Renaissance artists brought to art.

 We are in debt to these Rensassice artists and their beautiful works of art.